|

 Mary Curtis Ratcliff

-Page history last edited by Peter Samis 12 years, 7 months ago
+Page history last edited by Peter Samis 13 years ago

 The way all this intellectual feminist theory makes me feel, as an artist, reminds me of the Carrie Mae Weems photo of herself standing outside the art museum.